topfreegames/khan/docs/using_webhooks.md

         "allowApplication": [bool]                  // Indicates whether this clan acceps applications "autoJoin": [bool]                          // Indicates whether this clan automatically
                                                     // accepts applications
     }

+#### Leave Clan

+Event Type: `5`

+Payload:

+    "gameID": [string],
+    "clan": {
+        "publicID": [string],                       // Updated Clan PublicID.
+This id should
+                                                    // be used when referring to the clan in
+                                                    // future operations.
+        "name": [string],                           // Clan Name
+        "metadata": [JSON],                         // JSON Object containing clan's metadata "allowApplication": [bool]                  // Indicates whether this clan acceps applications "autoJoin": [bool],                         // Indicates whether this clan automatically
+                                                    // accepts applications
+        "membershipCount":  [int],                  // Number of members in clan },
+    "newOwner": {                                   // After the owner left, this is the new owner "publicID": [string],                       // New Owner PublicID.
+This id should
+                                                    // be used when referring to the player in
+                                                    // future operations.
+        "name": [string],                           // Player Name
+        "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int]                    // Number of clans this player is an owner of }